Balancingrock/VJson/README.md

   println(errorOrNil!)
 }
 </pre>
-See the SwifterJSON header file for more on how to start using this framework.
+See the header of the SwifterJSON file for more on how to start using this framework.

 Warning: Release 0.9 is not yet real-world tested!
 But it does pass the unit tests.